kagaimiq/jl-uboot-tool/protocol-usb.md

 The chip under the UBOOT mode is visible on the USB bus as an ordinary mass storage device, and so it uses custom SCSI commands to do stuff.

-## MaskROM commands
+## UBOOT1.00 commands

-Commands that are available in the MaskROM stage, i.e. in the UBOOT1.00 variant.
+The base command set that is provided by the UBOOT1.00 variant that lives in the MaskROM.
+Basically the only thing it can do is access the memory and enter the code, and so to do more things you need to run a loader binary first.

 ### Write memory